mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/7_Fuzzing_input.md

 4. Observe the responses.
 Does any response body contain interesting information?
 > 💡 **Hint:** Before starting fuzzing, capture and note a baseline response for the endpoint.
 This will help you identify unusual or error responses during your fuzzing attempts.

-5. Reset the password to a static value.
+5. clear the password field to a static value, so the value is no longer fuzzed.
 6. Fuzz the username field with the same wordlist.
 7. Identify responses with HTTP 500 status code that contain notable content.